johnwalley/cv/README.md

 ## Colourful Version

 Requires [Adobe InDesign](http://www.adobe.com/uk/products/indesign.html) to edit the ``.indd`` file.
-In addition there is currently no automated method for importing the text in the markdown version.
+In addition there is currently no automated method for importing the text from the markdown version.